This month's issue

 - Q: How can I get a track on one of your free fRoots compilation albums or included in your online fRoots Radio show and podcast.

 - A: The simple answer is, you can't by hyping, polite persuasion or bribery (well, nobody's come up with a sufficiently attractive bribe yet!).
 It doesn't make any difference if you are famous or unknown, on a major or small independent, in the UK or anywhere in the world.
 Tracks for the fRoots compilations and fRoots Radio are picked by fR editor Ian Anderson entirely from personal choice.
-The best you can do (apart from making a great record!) is send in two copies of your CD.
+The best you can do (apart from making a great record!) is send in two copies of your CD (and don't forget to include two copies of the press release/ one sheet).
 We receive over 200 CDs some months, which means that many go out to reviewers without the editor having had the chance to hear them.
 If he's not heard it, even if it's a fantastic record and you are offering a sweeney to Fiji, there's no chance of it being considered.
 But don't let that stop you offering the sweeney to Fiji . . .

 - Q: Why don't you group CDs into categories in your reviews pages?